Novelty Detection via Robust Variational Autoencoding: ADDITIONAL EXPLANATIONS AND IMPLEMENTATION DETAILS OF MAW

+We explain the basic mechanism of MAW for unsupervised alignment of the inliers with the inlier mode of the latent distribution.
+Since we do not have labels for the training set, we cannot supervisedly determine the inlier mode.
+Nevertheless, the robust losses (the least absolute deviation and the $W_1$ distance) guide the estimation of the inlier mode as they help in ignoring the effect of the outliers.
+Least absolute deviation metrics have been shown to be robust to outliers in special mathematical settings \citep{lopuhaa1991,lerman2018overview, lai2020robust}.
+The robustness of the Wasserstein distance within a mathematical setting was studied in \S\ref{sec:theory} of the main text.
+Here we would like to provide some intuition on how the complex procedure of MAW succeeds by using these robust metrics.

+Assume that the inliers are sampled from a distribution on a low-dimensional manifold that can be encoded by a Gaussian on a low-dimensional latent space.
+Assume further that the outliers are arbitrary, but their percentage is smaller.
+Given these assumptions, MAW aims to model the mixture component of the inliers in the latent space as a Gaussian with low-rank covariance (and that of the outliers as a Gaussian with full-rank covariance).

+In order to provide some technical intuition for this model and show that it can fit the assumed data, let us suppose on the contrary that during training, inliers and outliers are assigned to the wrong modes, and show that this can either not happen or will be corrected.

+We first assume a case of collapse during training, where both the inliers and outliers are modeled (in the latent space) by a Gaussian distribution with a low-rank covariance.
+In this case, the $W_1$ distance is minimized over a smaller set (due to the constraint on the rank of the outlier mode) and thus the loss is increased.

+We next assume another case of collapse during training, where both the inliers and outliers are modeled (in the latent space) by a full-rank Gaussian.
+In this case it is most likely that the minimizer for the inliers will be full-rank, and thus due to the assumed low-dimensional structure of the inliers, it will result in an increase of the reconstruction error.

+At last, assume that during training the inliers are modeled (in the latent space) by a Gaussian with full-rank covariance and the outliers are modeled (in the latent space) by a Gaussian with a low-rank covariance.
+One can note that this will increase the reconstruction loss.

-\subsection{Additional implementation details of MAW}
+\subsection{Additional Implementation Details of MAW}

+All NNs were implemented with TensorFlow (available at \url{tensorflow.org}) and trained for $100$ epochs with batch size $128$.
+We apply batch normalization to each layer of any NN.
+For the VAE-structure of MAW, we use Adam with a learning rate of $0.0005$.
+For the WGAN-type discriminator of MAW, we perform RMSprop \citep{bengio2005non} with a learning rate of $0.0005$, following the recommendation of \citet{arjovsky2017wasserstein} for WGAN.
+For all experiments, the MAW discriminator is a fully connected network of size $(32, 64, 128, 1)$.
 The matrix $\mA$ and the network parameters for encoders, decoders and discriminators are initialized by the Glorot uniform initializer \citep{glorot2010understanding}.

-The neural networks within MAW are implemented with TensorFlow \citep{tensorflow2015-whitepaper} and trained for $100$ epochs with batch size $128$.
-We apply batch normalization to each layer of any neural network.
-The neural networks were optimized by Adam \citep{kingma2014adam} with learning rate $0.00005$.
-For the VAE-structure of MAW, we use Adam with learning rate $0.00005$.
-For the WGAN-type structure discriminator of MAW, we perform RMSprop \citep{bengio2005non} with learning rate $0.0005$, following the recommendation of \citet{arjovsky2017wasserstein} for WGAN.
+The implementation details of the reconstruction-based methods are similar to those of MAW.
+In particular, we optimized using Adam \citep{kingma2014adam} with a learning rate of $0.0005$.